alexevanczuk/packs/README.md

 ## Support non-Rails, non-zeitwerk apps
 - Currently supports non-Rails apps through an experimental implementation
-- Uses same public API as `packwerk`, but has different behavior.
+- Uses the same public API as `packwerk`, but has different behavior.
 - See [EXPERIMENTAL_PARSER_USAGE.md](https://github.com/alexevanczuk/packs/blob/main/EXPERIMENTAL_PARSER_USAGE.md) for more info

 # Usage and Documentation